AmitBarKama/LambdaExpressionInterpreter/README.md

 - **Logical Operations**: Includes AND, OR, and NOT operations.
 - **Control Structures**: IF statements and FOR loops for flow control.
 - **Functions**: Define and invoke single-line functions with support for recursion.
-- **Lambda Expressions**: Anonymous functions for concise operations.
+- **Lambda Expressions**: Anonymous functions executed with given parameters.
 - **I/O Operations**: Print to the console and read from `.worm` files.

 ## Installation